Hives: Causes & Treatment| Star Health

 What are the Diseases that Cause Hives in Adults?

-Hives, also known as urticaria, are itchy, raised welts on the skin that can be caused by various factors, including diseases.
+Chronic Hives, also known as Chronic Idiopathic Urticaria, are often very itchy, raised welts on the skin that can be caused by various factors, including diseases.
 Knowing the underlying medical conditions that cause hives is essential to treat and manage them effectively.

 Keep reading to learn about the diseases causing hives, their symptoms, treatment procedures, and more!